TokTok/spec/spec.md

 without the peers needing to disconnect and reconnect.
 For example two Tox friends might first connect over TCP and a few seconds later switch to UDP when a direct UDP connection becomes possible.
-The opening up of the UDP route or 'hole punching' is done by the DHT module and the opening up of a relayed TCP connection is done by the `TCP_connection` module.
+The opening up of the UDP route or 'hole-punching' is done by the DHT module and the opening up of a relayed TCP connection is done by the `TCP_connection` module.
 The Tox transport protocol has the job of connecting two peers (tox friends) safely once a route or communications link between both is found.
 Direct UDP is preferred over TCP